-Influenza viruses are a global issue.
-Every year, it is estimated that 5% to 20% of the world’s population is infected with an influenza virus (commonly called “the flu”) and approximately half a million people die from this infection each year.
-New strains of influenza such as H1N1 (Swine Flu) or H5N1 (Bird Flu) are of particular concern.
 Global traffic, which contributes to the rapid spread of disease, coupled with a lag time for the creation of vaccines, increases the potential of these types of infections to reach pandemic status.
 At that stage, these infections can not only cause serious illness or death among a significant portion of the population, but also cause considerable disruption to daily activities.
-During such events, appropriate infectious disease control measures and self preparedness techniques are key to minimizing impact.
+During such events, appropriate infectious disease control measures and self-preparedness techniques are key to minimizing impact.

-The Infectious Disease and Pandemic Preparedness course is designed to give the learner an overall awareness and understanding of influenza, infectious disease, and pandemic preparedness.
-In addition to reviewing the causes, methods of transmission, and impacts of influenza infections, this course will describe personal preparedness measures to help minimize the spread of infectious disease.
+This Infectious Disease and Pandemic Preparedness online course is designed to give you an overall awareness and understanding of respiratory viruses, infectious disease, and pandemic preparedness.
+In addition to reviewing the causes, methods of transmission, and impacts of infectious disease, this course will describe personal preparedness measures to help minimize the spread of infectious disease.

 When you have completed this course you will be able to:

-- Recall specific terminology related to infectious diseases and influenza pandemics
+- Recall specific terminology related to infectious diseases and pandemics

 - Identify and classify influenza viruses